 - Day 08: Pangboche – Dingboche (4,350m/12,304ft) 3 – 4hrs hike

-Leaving Pangboche we take the high trail, considered to be one of the most beautiful trails with the outstanding view of the enormous mountain and deep valley.
+Leaving Pangboche behind we take the high trail, considered to be one of the most beautiful trails with outstanding view of enormous mountain and deep valley.
 Trekking in dry hills along the rock strewn trails we gradually slide up crossing through the typical Sherpa villages and on the way we might be lucky enough to spot the musk deer, mountain goats and different birds.
 Dingboche, situated at the foot of soaring Amadablam Mountain is another attraction, views of countless other neighboring mountains which are hidden from Namche view.
 This is also the gateway to Chukung Village and Island peak.